mejrisamir/Symfony-demo/README.md

 Then access the application in your browser at the given URL (<https://localhost:8000> by default).

-Usaging MySql instead of SqlLite
+Using MySql instead of Sqlite
 --------------------------------
 To get your application running with MySql, you have to make some config: